nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

 The best results of 93\% accuracy and F1 score of 92\%, were obtained when the classifier pre-trained on 7,000 synthesised images and then trained on the original data using a 7-fold cross-validation.
 Our method performs as well as the Resnet50 state-of-the-art deep network, with 9x less parameters.

+# Dataset
+For all our experiments, we used the 'Brain Tumor' dataset, proposed by Cheng Jun et al.

+The dataset can be found in this link: https://figshare.com/articles/brain_tumor_dataset/1512427

+# How to run the code:

+First you have to use the generative model in order to create pickle files of the dataset.

+You may use our modified pix2pix model in order to create syntethic data in addition to the original data.
+The code and instruction are shown in the generative_model folder.

+FInally you can use the classification models (Resnet50/ Our capsule classifier) as described in the capsule classifier folder.